 - Check with your Coordinator before using toys.

 - Check with your Coordinator before giving treats.

 Cat and Dog Room Training

 Dog Room Training: Prior to your first day of volunteering, you must complete a training session with a coordinator.
-These trainings will be held on the first and third Saturday and Wednesday of the month.
-If you plan to volunteer on the weekends, please be at the shelter at 9am on Saturday to meet with Diana Milek.
+These trainings will be held on the first and third Sunday and Wednesday of the month.
+If you plan to volunteer on the weekends, please be at the shelter at 9am on Sunday to meet with Neal Querio.
 If you plan to volunteer during the week, please be at the shelter on Wednesday at 5pm to meet with Patty Danko.

 Please note: Dog room training will be cancelled in inclement weather!